braze-inc/braze-docs/_docs/_hidden/compliance/home.md

   * For Braze Services functionality that allows customers to interact with, integrate with or access the product, website, application or service of a Third-Party Provider, the Compliance Documentation contains the Third-Party Provider terms applicable to your use of such functionality; and

   * Any general industry practices and standards that Braze customers are required to comply with for the use of such Braze product, channel, feature, functionality or service.
-guide_top_text2: "<h2>Updates to the Compliance Documentation</h2><br>You can subscribe to receive updates to our documentation (including the Compliance Documentation) through Braze’s GitHub repository."
+guide_top_text2: "<h2>Updates to the Compliance Documentation</h2><br>You can subscribe to receive updates to our documentation (including the Compliance Documentation) through <a href="https://github.com/braze-inc/braze-docs">Braze’s GitHub repository</a>."
 guide_top_text3: "<h2>How to find the relevant Compliance Documentation</h2><br>Below is the list of our products, channels, features, functionalities and services that have applicable Compliance Documentation.
 If you are using multiple products, all relevant Compliance Documentation applies."

 guide_menu_title: ""